clee1107/DCLab/README.md

     + Display list of Interfaces for selection (Use InterfaceIndex for selection)
     + Prompt for IP configuration settings
     + Set DNS for local host (127.0.0.1)

+## ComputerRename.ps1

+    + Prompt for new computer name
+    + Set name and restart